FAQs for Pharmacists on Minor Ailments and Contraception Services

 Pharmacists are accessible primary health care professionals who are well positioned to take on a larger role in the management of uncomplicated urinary tract infections.

-BC pharmacists are not permitted to prescribe triptans for headache.
-Schedule A of the Pharmacists Regulations limit prescribing for headaches to NSAIDS only.
+BC pharmacists are not permitted to prescribe triptans for headaches or prescribe for migraine type headaches.
+Schedule A of the Pharmacists Regulations limit prescribing for headaches (tension-type) to NSAIDS only.

 BC pharmacists are not permitted to prescribe antibiotics for insect bites such as for post-exposure prophylaxis of Lyme disease.
 Schedule A of the Pharmacists Regulations limits prescribing for urticaria (including insect bites) to topical drugs only.